chapagetteisgood/physical-activity-analysis/README.md

 Investigated whether physical activity frequency is associated with body weight using a dataset of 2,111 health records from Mexico, Peru, and Colombia.
 Applied a Welch's two-sample t-test in R and found statistically significant evidence (p = 0.002) that individuals with lower physical activity levels weigh more on average.

-> Course project for STAT 240 - Introduction to Data Modeling (University of Wisconsin-Madison, Fall 2025)

 ## Key Findings

 - Segmented participants into low activity (FAF < 1.5) and high activity (FAF >= 1.5) groups